DataIntellectTech/q-REST/README.md

 server.ssl.key-alias=tomcat

 #####Authentication
-The rest service uses basic authentication and is using a single username and password which are configured in the applicationm.properties file and provided within the header of the request; again it is strongly recommeded to invoke your own security if you use the project.
+The rest service uses basic authentication and is using a single username and password which are configured in the application.properties file:

 basic.authentication.user=user

 basic.authentication.password=pass

+These value are provided within the header of the request, it is strongly recommended to invoke your own security if you use the project.

 ##Deploying